sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 <p style="margin-left: 20px">Value type is b64.The supported operation is Get.</p>

 <a href="" id="nonce"></a>**Nonce** (Required)
-<p style="margin-left: 20px">Enables MDMs to protect the health attestation communications from man-in-the-middle type (MITM) attacks with a cryptographic nonce that is generated by the MDM Server.</p>
+<p style="margin-left: 20px">Enables MDMs to protect the device health attestation communications from man-in-the-middle type (MITM) attacks with a crypt-protected random value that is generated by the MDM Server.</p>

 <p style="margin-left: 20px">The nonce is in hex format, with a minimum size of 8 bytes, and a maximum size of 32 bytes.</p>

 <p style="margin-left: 20px">The supported operations are Get and Replace.</p>

 <a href="" id="correlationid"></a>**CorrelationId** (Required)
-<p style="margin-left: 20px">Identifies a unique attestation session.
+<p style="margin-left: 20px">Identifies a unique device health attestation session.
 CorrelationId is used to correlate DHA-Service logs with the MDM server events and Client event logs for debug and troubleshooting.</p>

 <p style="margin-left: 20px">Value type is integer, the minimum value is - 2,147,483,648 and the maximun value is 2,147,483,647.
 The supported operation is Get.</p>